krishnakalisarkar/Be_Heart_Smart/README.md

 #### Kfold cross-validation and logistic regression

-A classic logistic regression model was initiated and cross validated across the dataset using KFold cross validation.\
+A classic logistic regression model was initiated and cross validated across the dataset using KFold cross validation with k=10.
+The scores of all 10 folds were very similar around 72% indicating the model does not overfit.\
 The data was divided into a training and testing set in a 75:25 ratio.\
 Data was scaled using the standard scaler.\
-The model is fit on the scaled training set, and then is used to tranform the scaled training, and testing set.
+The model was fit on the scaled training set, and then was used to tranform the scaled training, and testing set.
 The predicted values are obtained, and the accuracy, confusion matrix, and classification report were created.\
 - Accuracy : 72.5%
 - Precision : 75%
 - Recall : 67 %